September 28, 2022

 2. Funding Options for a Nursing Home Facility

 There are various funding options available to help you either build a new nursing home facility, convert an existing building into a nursing home, or to acquire an existing facility.
+Before buying a nursing home business, considering a Quality of Earnings Report Sniff Test might clarify your financial path forward.

 - SBA Loans - The SBA offers some of the best loan programs available.
 The SBA 504 loan program can be a great fit for an assisted living facility.
 This program offers financing for buildings and equipment which will be most of your startup costs.